EERL-EPFL/spice-ui/README.md

 - Bulk samples: These are the original samples collected from the field.
 - Filter samples
-- Procedural Blank: Representing samples that are used as background controls.
+- Blank: Representing samples that are used as background controls.
   There is minimal metadata associated with these samples, and they are not explicitly linked to a location or project.
 However, they still require, like others, treatment information (see below).